Polish, Ukrainian, Russian? In Search of the Billick Family Ethnicity

 What/Where is “Galicia”?

-The term “Galicia” only appears once or twice in the Billick family documents but it’s an intriguing tidbit in the context of other location, ethnic and language references.
-Galicia was the Polish part of Austro-Hungary.
-Annexed by Austria in 1772, at end of the 19th century it was occupied by both Polish and Ukranian people.
+By the end of the 19th century, Galicia was occupied by both Polish and Ukranian people.
 It was eventually “restored to Poland but was later divided between Poland and the Soviet Union” [Britannica].
 Although an ethnic morass, the population of Galicia was dominated by Poles (mostly in West Galicia, today near Poland and Hungary) and Ruthenians (in East Galicia, nowadays Russia and Ukraine).
 Writing in 1919, one historian remarked, “The Ruthenians of eastern Galicia have commonly been classed as Poles, but there is a great difference between the two nationalities as if they were living on different hemispheres” (Falk 1919, p.
 326).
 This end-of-the-century ethnic medley helps explain, I think, the apparent miscellany of names assigned to the Billick family’s place of origin.

 The migration patterns from Galicia are also germane here.
 More than 50% of Austria-Hungary immigrants for 1901-1910, were from the province of Galicia (nearly half a million); 1905 being one of the peak years (Praszałowicz 2003, p.
 73).
 Louis landed in New York in 1906.